TomRiddle-prog24/2R-Manipulator--MBD-and-Control-Logic-Approach/README.md

 Here, we map the velocities and accelerations with the angular velocities and accelerations of the links.
 Its fascinating and interesting to observe the fact that even though there is a sudden jerk which is observed in the plots for the link-1, its effects seem to be minimized with the end effector link.
 The acceleration plots can directly imply the jerks (as per the definition of a jerk) and its continuous for both the links.
 The trajectory's quality can be attributed to the **Continuities** of the curve (Mathematically sometimes called as the C0, C1, C2 continuities of the curve).
 For the given policy and for the given **Configuration**, we can say that this is a "Good" trajectory for the end-effector.

 # Dynamics of the mechanism
 To fine tune any control, we need the respective **Torques** and **Forces** from the Dynamics modelling.
 Here, instead of a **Lagrangian Mechanics**, we've used am extension from the **Newton-Eulerian** mechanics.
 Briefly all of these formulations have been discussed in the notebook.
-We've not particularly considered any forces (as its not required in here), but we've primarily considered Euler's Equations of Motion.
+As of this current model we do not consider Gravity at all for Torque Calculations.
+(Its an Ideal model).
+However, **the Kinematics results are VALID** even for the Ideal scenarios (as Kinematics doesnt care if the modelling is done with or without gravity.
+It only considers the physical geometry of the mechanism).
 The FBD (Free-Body-Diagram) of the object has been presented below:
 <div align="center">
   <img width="341" height="357" alt="image" src="https://github.com/user-attachments/assets/4b4f3b04-11c5-4236-94f0-219e92ef765e" />